nadako/haxe-coroutines/README.md

 Now when we talked about what coroutines are, what problems are they supposed to solve and how our approach differs from async/await/yield, let's describe the actual proposed design for coroutines in Haxe.

 Since coroutine functions have to be known by the compiler in order to be transformed into pausable re-entrant computation objects, we mark such functions with a special modifier.
-The simpliest way is to use a metadata, like `@:coro` or `suspend` (Kotlin-like).
+The simpliest way is to use a metadata, like `@:coro` or `@:suspend` (Kotlin-like).
 Another option is to introduce a proper keyword for that so it can be used in the line with other function modifiers (public, static, inline, etc).
 In examples below, I'll use `suspend` keyword as the modifier.

 When a coroutine function contains a call to another coroutine function, its execution is being paused until the called function resumes it.
 Let's call it pause point or suspension point.
 For example: